 When buying a home, the overall mortgage cost is calculated based on the total amount paid back to the lender over the life of the home loan.
-The overall cost of the mortgage can vary depending on the interest rates and home prices.
-In fact, mortgage interest rates and house prices have an inverse relationship: If interest rates are low, but a home price is high, it is possible that the overall cost of the mortgage will be lower than if interest rates were high, but home prices were low.
-However, there are several additional factors that affect the total cost of the mortgage.
-A mortgage interest rate can be affected by a concept called mortgage points, where you buy “points” during the mortgage process to help get a lower interest rate.
-Each point is 1% of your loan amount.
-You can think of this concept as essentially prepaying a portion of the interest on your loan.
-However, this works best in favor of homeowners who plan to stay in the home for a long period of time.
-If you happen to sell your home before paying off the loan, then it’s possible you would have paid more up-front in points than you made up with your reduced interest.
+The overall cost of the mortgagee can vary depending on the interst rates, loan term, down payment amount and home prices.
+Some times, mortgage interest rates and house prices have an inverse relationship: If interest rates are low but a home price is high, it is possible the overall cost of the mortgage may be lower than if interest rates were high but home prices were low.

-Before making a decision to act on a lower mortgage rate, it’s important to first understand how these rates are influenced nationally.
+Before deciding to act on a lower mortgage rate, it’s important to understand how these rates are influenced nationally.
 While the Federal government does not actually set mortgage rates, it can affect them.
-Michael says, “The Fed determines the federal funds rate, which impacts short-term and variable rates.
+Michael, Shea Homes financial expert says, “The Fed determines the federal funds rate, which impacts short-term and variable rates.
 When the federal funds rate increases, it becomes more expensive for banks to borrow from other banks.
-Higher costs may be passed on to consumers in the form of higher interest rates on lines of credit, auto loans and potentially mortgages.”
+Higher costs may be passed on to consumers in the form of higher interest rates on lines of credit, auto loans, and potentially mortgages.”

 Additionally, a lender’s mortgage rates can be affected by other factors, such as federal “monetary policy.”
+For example, when there is an increase in the money supply, interest rates will fall.
+Conversely, when there is a decrease to the money supply, interest rates rise.
 Thus, a lender’s ability to offer a low mortgage rate is influenced by external factors that often fluctuate.

 When is a Good Time to Buy a House?
 Is It When Interest Rates are Low?

 The best time to buy a house is dependent on your financial capabilities and the many factors that affect each particular mortgage.
-In some cases, a low interest rate will help with the overall affordability of a mortgage, and can positively influence the manageability of monthly payments.
+In some cases, a low-interest rate can help with a mortgage’s overall affordability and positively influences monthly payments manageability.
 However, if you’re on the fence about buying a more expensive house, consider Jaime’s wisdom: “The best advice for potential new homeowners is always to purchase a home that you feel is within your range of affordability.
 With lower interest rates, a buyer could potentially qualify for a mortgage on a home that is priced higher than they initially thought they could, which can be great news!
 That said, just because you can qualify for a larger purchase price doesn’t always mean that’s the best choice for you.
 A buyer should evaluate their proposed mortgage payment and purchase a home at a price that provides a payment they will be comfortable with each month in addition to their existing liabilities.”
 Consult with a Shea Mortgage Loan Counselor to learn more.